Symmetry Invest A/S Annual Letter 2021

 FC is a company with superior unit economics.
 And still, it trades at 2x revenue and 15x cash flow.
 We can imagine this will change over time.

-Investment case: Gaming Innovation Group (GIGI)
+Investment case: Gaming Innovation Group (OTCMKTS:GIGI)

 GiG had a fantastic 2021 with revenue growing 28% YoY (organic) and doubling the EBITDA.
 We think they are just getting started.